lindig/ocaml-hyphenate/README.md

 The basic idea to compute hyphenation points using patterns is as follows: given a string, we slide windows of increasing size 1, 2, 3, ... over this string.
-Every window content is taken as a key to look up an assoiciated array of integers that assigns numbers to every point before, after, and within the string, that is, all possible hyphenation points.
-For a window of size _m_ the integer array has size _m+1_, which is the number of hypheneation points for a string of size _m_.
+Every window content is taken as a key to look up an associated array of integers that assigns numbers to every point before, after, and within the string, that is, all possible hyphenation points.
+For a window of size _m_ the integer array has size _m+1_, which is the number of hyphenation points for a string of size _m_.

 When we desire to hyphenate a word of size _n_, the various sliding windows retrieve associated hyphenation points which are combined into one array of